Eclipsify/calamitiess/README.md

-### Eclipsify
+### clysms/clysmith
-- 👋 Hi, I'm Eclipsify, I'm a 13 year old who programs in Lua and CSS whenever I want.
+- 👋 Hi, I'm clysms or clysmith, I'm a 13 year old who programs in Lua and CSS whenever I want.
-- 🔭 My current project is BDSnips. (github.com/Eclipsify/BDSnips)
+- 🔭 My current project is DiscordSnips/DiscordSnippets (github.com/DiscordSnips)
 - ⚡ Facts about me: I like programming (obviously), specifically Roblox scripts and snippets for Discord.
 I like entertaining myself by watching TV specifically anime, and doing other things with my time.
 - 📫 Need to contact me?
-You can do so on Discord or Twitter > Eclipsifyy#3571 / @Eclipsifyyy
+You can do so on Discord or Twitter > clysmith#3571 / @clysms
 <!--